The Milford Senior Center is open to everyone 55 and over, regardless of color, creed, national origin, sex or sexual orientation.

 Do you know your rights under Title VI?
 Title VI ensures that no person in the United States shall, on the grounds of race, color, national origin, sex, age or disability be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving Federal funding.
 Milford Council on Aging supports Title VI.
 For more information visit our web site milfordctseniorcenter.com and go to the link Information and Referrals.
 You may also email firstname.lastname@example.org or call Sharon Szturma, Human Resources Manager 203-877-5131.

 BLOOD PRESSURE SCREENING SITES: If you live at DeMaio Gardens, blood pressure screenings are available the first Tuesday of every month; Foran Towers, the second Tuesday of each month; Jagoe Commons, the third Tuesday of the month and Island View Park, the fourth Tuesday of the month.
 All blood pressure screenings take place from 10:00 a.m. to 11:00 a.m. through the courtesy of Home Care Plus.

-Officer Jeffrey Nielsen of the crime prevention office at the Milford Police Department provides the following informations.
-You may reach officer Nielsen at 203-874-2366 or Email firstname.lastname@example.org
+Officer Jeffrey Nielsen of the Crime Prevention Office at the Milford Police Department provides the following information.
+You may reach Officer Nielsen at 203-874-2366 or Email email@example.com

 Bequest gifts to the MilfordSeniorCenter in memory of a family member or friend are always appreciated.
 Please mail your gift to Janice M. Jackson, Executive Director, MilfordSeniorCenter, 9 Jepson Drive, Milford, CT.06460